 9. Hold Your Ceremony

-- Provide donation opportunities!
-Remember to provide rescue facility brochures/materials and a donation box at an information table for attendees.
+• Remember to provide rescue facility informational materials and a donation box at an info table for attendees.
 Participants will be moved to help and often seek a way to contribute to your shelter.

 10. Follow up with the media immediately after the event